 The city itself is bustling with attractions, entertainments and great places to stay and eat.
 Eden Court Theatre, which also houses an art gallery and two cinemas, is set on the banks of the River Ness.
-Try checking out the city's newest food, leisure and entertainment guide for all the latest offers, or see events and festivals in the area.
+Try checking out the city’s newest food, leisure and entertainment guide for all the latest offers, or see events and festivals in the area.

 Walking along the river you will find the Ice Rink, Leisure Centre, Swimming Pool and the famous Floral Gardens with displays of tropical and local flora.